FDLE Warrant Search

 - issuing warrant numbers and criminal warrants to the fugitive squad;

-- notifying detectives and State Attorneys when fugitives have been arrested on warrants;
+- notifying detectives and State Attorneys in Florida when fugitives have been arrested on warrants;

 - placing holds and/or detainers on fugitives in custody locally and out of the state of Florida;